The World's Largest Modern & Contemporary Prints & Editions Platform

 Phone Tap, 2011, Chrisp Street, Poplar

 The quirky Phone Tap mural can be found in a small car park on Chrisp Street in East London, just two minutes away from All Saints DLR station.
-It has been quite intact since 2011 even though there are some multicoloured paint splatters around it.
-It’s one of the examples of how Banksy incorporates the natural urban environment into his murals – he depicts a phone ringing to an actual water tap on the street.
+It has remained quite intact since 2011 even though there are some multicoloured paint splatters around it.
+This is one example of how Banksy incorporates the natural urban environment into his murals – he depicts a phone ringing to an actual water tap on the street.

 Next to it stands a stick figure with a baffled expression saying, “Oh no… my tap’s been phoned”.
 This stencil work is a tongue-in-cheek reference to the Rupert Murdoch phone hacking scandal that was all over the media in the summer of 2011.
 It also engages with the theme of surveillance that is omnipresent throughout Banksy’s works, including prints like Radar Rat from his famous Rat series released in 2004.

-This mural nicely exemplifies why anonymity is important to Banksy's practice: at the time, it likely would be difficult to reference an incident as controversial as Murdoch's phone-tapping as a high profile artist and not get taken to court for libel without having a pseudonymous idetity.
-Moreover, Banksy's choice to remain anonymous even as an established artist reiterates his deep-seated wariness of surveillance in the contemporary world.
+This mural exemplifies why anonymity is important to Banksy's practice: at the time, it likely would be difficult to reference an incident as controversial as Murdoch's phone-tapping as a high profile artist and not get taken to court for libel without having a pseudonymous identity.
+Moreover, Banksy's choice to remain anonymous even as an established artist underscores his deep-seated wariness of surveillance and social awareness.

 Wallpaper Hanging by Banksy - MyArtBrokerWallpaper Hanging © Bansky 2009